clickbait/futomomo/README.md

 # futomomo
-The start of a basic PUG bot for the over.gg PUGs discord server.
+basic overwatch pug bot

+[Okedna](https://github.com/flutterflies/Okedna) was used as a starting point for this, because i am lazy and cba starting from scratch.